pic

 In Julia, many built-in functions that take vectors as arguments are available in two forms: a "standard" version and an in-place version.
 To distinguish between them, Julia's developers follow a convention that any function ending with ! corresponds to an in-place function.

-Appending ! to a function has no impact on the function's behavior at all.
+Appending ! to a function doesn't change the function's behavior.
 It's simply a convention adopted by Julia's developers to emphasize the mutable nature of the operation.
 Its purpose is to alert users about the potential side effects of the function, thus preventing unintended modifications of objects.

-To illustrate these forms, let's start considering single-argument functions In particular, we'll focus on sort.
+To illustrate these forms, let's start considering single-argument functions.
+In particular, we'll focus on sort.
 This arranges the elements of a vector in ascending order, with the option rev=true implementing a descending order.
 In its standard form, sort(x) creates a new vector containing the sorted elements, leaving the original vector x unchanged.
-In contrast, the in-place version sort!(x) updates the original vector x directly, overwriting its values with the sorted result.
+In contrast, the in-place version sort!(x) directly updates the original vector x, overwriting its values with the sorted result.

 x = [2, 1, 3]